-Futhark supports a simple system of size-dependent types that statically verifies that the sizes of arrays passed to a function are compatible.
-The focus is on simplicity, not completeness.
+Futhark supports a system of size-dependent types that statically checks that the sizes of arrays passed to a function are compatible.

-Whenever a pattern occurs (in let, loop, and function parameters), as well as in return types, size annotations may be used to express invariants about the shapes of arrays that are accepted or produced by the function.
+Whenever a pattern occurs (in let, loop, and function parameters), as well as in return types, the types of the bindings express invariants about the shapes of arrays that are accepted or produced by the function.
 For example:

+'''

-def f [n] (a: [n]i32) (b: [n]i32): [n]i32 = map2 (+) a b
+def f [n] (a: [n]i32) (b: [n]i32): [n]i32 =

+map2 (+) a b

+'''

-We use a size parameter, [n], to explicitly quantify sizes.
+We use a size parameter, [n], to explicitly quantify a size.
 The [n] parameter is not explicitly passed when calling f.
 Rather, its value is implicitly deduced from the arguments passed for the value parameters.
-An array type can contain anonymous dimensions, e.g. []i32, for which the type checker will invent fresh size parameters, which ensures that all arrays have a (symbolic) size.
+An array type can contain anonymous sizes, e.g. []i32, for which the type checker will invent fresh size parameters, which ensures that all arrays have a size.
 On the right-hand side of a function arrow ("return types"), this results in an existential size that is not known until the function is fully applied, e.g: